Decorative skulls and paintings, Chapel of Bones, Evora

 2. Explore Evora’s public gardens, peacocks and King Manuel’s Palace

-The rather splendid building just inside the park is what remains of the 16th century Royal Palace, once integrated into the Franciscan complex.
+The rather splendid building just inside the park is Dom Manuel Palace – all remains of the 16th century Royal Palace, which was once integrated into the Franciscan complex.
+Nowadays it hosts exhibitions and cultural events so you could pop in to see if there’s anything interesting on during your visit.

 3. What to do in Évora – visit the Cathedral